tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The server then sends two messages to establish the Server Parameters:

 EncryptedExtensions:
-: responses to any extensions needed for the handshake that are not required to determine the cryptographic parameters, other than those that are specific to individual certificates. \[{{encrypted-extensions}}]
+: responses to ClientHello extensions that are not required to determine the cryptographic parameters, other than those that are specific to individual certificates. \[{{encrypted-extensions}}]